Locate Chicago Criminal Justice Schools

 Criminal Justice Education in Chicago

 A certificate is the shortest program; it generally takes one year or less.
-An Associate's degree requires two years of full-time study, and a Bachelor's degree requires four years of full-time study.
-While Associate's degree and Bachelor's degree programs typically require many different general education courses, certificate courses typically just include criminal justice courses.
+An associate degree requires two years of full-time study, and a bachelor’s degree requires four years of full-time study.
+While an associate degree and bachelor’s degree programs typically require many different general education courses, certificate courses typically just include criminal justice courses.